Laike-Endaril/Waystone-Additions/README.md

 # Waystone-Additions
-An addon mod for BlayTheNinth's Waystones mod
+An addon for BlayTheNinth's Waystones mod